 (1) Designee oversight includes the managing, monitoring, and tracking of a designee's activities and performance.
+The current edition of FAA Order 1800.56, National Flight Standards Work Program Guidelines, Appendix A, specifically excludes 14 CFR part 183 designated airmen that have surveillance work programs (oversight) developed under DMS.
 DMS establishes the minimum required oversight activities for each designee based on their authorized activities and risk-based data.
 Additional oversight may be conducted as deemed necessary by the managing specialist or managing office.
 Oversight activities are the responsibility of the designee's managing specialist and the managing specialist is expected to conduct the oversight activities.
 However, other ASIs can enter oversight activities on the designee, and there are provisions in DMS for the managing specialist to "take credit" for an oversight activity of the same type conducted by another ASI if it's in the required timeframe.
 Additional instructions are included in the DMS job aids for oversight activities.

-(2) The managing specialist must conduct designee performance evaluations on an ongoing basis predicated on the outcome of oversight activities.
+- (2) The managing specialist must conduct designee performance evaluations on an ongoing basis predicated on the outcome of oversight activities.
 The managing specialist should record in DMS the results of individual oversight activities.
-However, the managing specialist must record in DMS a formal evaluation at least once every 12 calendar-months, generally completed during the designee's anniversary month.
+However, the managing specialist must record in DMS a formal evaluation at least once every 12 calendar-months, generally completed during the designee's anniversary month. - d.

-d.
 Performance Measures.
-The managing specialist will render an overall rating for the period according to the following classifications:
+The managing specialist will render an overall rating for the period according to the following classifications: - (1) Technical.

-(1) Technical.
 The designee demonstrates sufficient knowledge, skill, and ability to conduct authorized tasks within established guidance and standards.
-The designee possesses an expert level of knowledge and skill, understands and uses appropriate terminology, uses the correct equipment, applies appropriate standards, and accurately interprets results.

-(a) Equipment and Materials.
-The managing specialist should consider whether the designee possesses relevant and current FAA publications, either electronically or in paper form, such as the CFR, the PTS/ACS, Aeronautical Information Manual (AIM), Chart Supplement U.S. (CS), and this order.
-The managing specialist should confirm that the designee has access to technology in order to effectively use the IACRA system in the processing of airman certification files.

-(b) Knowledge and Understanding.
+The designee possesses an expert level of knowledge and skill, understands and uses appropriate terminology, uses the correct equipment, applies appropriate standards, and accurately interprets results. - (a) Equipment and Materials.
+The managing specialist should consider whether the designee possesses relevant and current FAA publications, either electronically or in paper form, such as the CFR, the PTS/ACS, Aeronautical Information Manual (AIM), Airport Facility Directory (AFD), and this order.
+The managing specialist should confirm that the designee has access to technology in order to effectively use the IACRA system in the processing of airman certification files. - (b) Knowledge and Understanding.
 Does the designee understand the technical terminology contained in FAA orders, the PTS/ACS, and other reference material used in planning, describing, or conducting authorized activities?
-Does the designee demonstrate an expert level of knowledge about the aircraft operation and systems?

-(c) Interpret and Apply.
-Does the designee correctly interpret and apply the technical performance standards required by the authorization?
+Does the designee demonstrate an expert level of knowledge about the aircraft operation and systems? - (c) Interpret and Apply.
+Does the designee correctly interpret and apply the technical performance standards required by the authorization? - (2) Procedural.

-(2) Procedural.
 The designee demonstrates the ability to complete administrative functions correctly.
-The designee accurately completes and issues appropriate documentation, submits required data, follows established procedures, and complies with all regulations, orders, and directives.

-(a) Screening Applicants.
+The designee accurately completes and issues appropriate documentation, submits required data, follows established procedures, and complies with all regulations, orders, and directives. - (a) Screening Applicants.
 Does the designee follow the correct procedure when accepting applications and determining applicant eligibility?